 I often joked with Mom that if I could cut the tree down it would provide wood for my fireplace for five years.
 “Don’t you dare!” she would say.
 I wouldn’t dream of cutting the tree down.
 I had grown to love the old friend as well.

-Mom passed from this world to the next eight years ago.
-My Dad joined her in March.
+Mom passed from this world to the next over 10 years ago.
+My Dad joined her two years ago.
 The tree still stands, a gentle and daily reminder of Mom and her consistent love and devotion to us, her kids.
-I stood and stared at the tree the other day, observing its large base, its many huge limbs stretching out horizontally, the broad, green leaves flittering in the breeze.
+I stood and stared at the tree the other day, observing its large base, its many huge limbs stretching out horizontally, the broad, green leaves fluttering in the breeze.
 I observed the dramatic difference in temperature under its broad shade.
 I imagined under the ground the deep and wide root system that anchored the tree and brought it sustenance and life.

 Mom was like that tree.
 She was the large base in our kids’ lives.
 She was the consistent constant of love, care and devotion.
 Her steady influence, her deep wisdom and quick wit…her amazing cooking skills and friendship to other family and neighbors, allowed her influence to branch out into our lives.